 Confirming the appropriate type of fitting, such as a 90° elbow, for your plumbing or piping layout involves considering the specific needs and configuration of your project.
 A 90° elbow is a common fitting used to change the direction of a pipe by 90 degrees, creating a right-angle turn.
-Here are some factors to consider when determining if a 90° elbow pp compression fitting is the right choice:
+Here are some factors to consider when determining if a

 Change in Direction: If your piping layout requires a change in direction of the pipe by 90 degrees, a 90° elbow is suitable.
 For example, it's often used to navigate around obstacles or to connect pipes that need to run perpendicular to each other.